Spellbound (2002 film): Other notable interviewees

+Release

+Cinemax/HBO released Spellbound to television and ThinkFilm released Spellbound to theaters.

 Reception

 Spellbound opened to positive reviews from critics.
 Rotten Tomatoes gives the film an approval rating of 97%, based on reviews from 139 critics, and an average rating of 8.27/10.
 The website's critical consensus states, "A suspenseful, gripping documentary that features an engaging cross section of American children".
 Metacritic gives the film a weighted average score of 80% based on reviews from 34 critics, indicating "generally favorable reviews".

 Awards

 The film was nominated for the Academy Award for Best Documentary Feature; Yana Gorskaya's editing won the ACE Eddie award for best editing of documentary.
-Spellbound won the Emmy Award for Cultural/Artistic Programming and Jeffrey Blitz was nominated for directing.
+Spellbound won the News and Documentary Emmy Award for Cultural/Artistic Programming and Jeffrey Blitz was nominated for directing.

 In 2007, it was included as #4 of the "IDA's Top 25 Documentaries" of all-time by the members of the International Documentary Association.